Breakthrough/PySceneDetect/manual/api/migration_guide.rst

     scene_manager.detect_scenes(video)
     print(scene_manager.get_scene_list())

 See :py:mod:`scenedetect.backends` for examples of how to create specific backends.
-Note that where previously a list of paths was accepted, now only a single string should be provided.
+Where previously a list of paths was accepted, now only a single string should be provided.

 Seeking and Start/End Times